metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 or double-precision.
 If your Perl is compiled to use “long double” floating-point numbers, you may see rounding errors when converting to/from CBOR.
-If that’s a problem for you, append an empty string to your floating-point numbers, which will cause CBOR to encode them as strings.
+If that’s a problem for you, append an empty string to your floating-point numbers, which will cause CBOR::Free to encode them as strings.

 # INTEGER LIMITS

-CBOR handles up to 64-bit unsigned and signed integers.
-Most Perls nowadays can handle this just fine, but if yours can’t then you’ll get an exception whenever trying to parse an integer that can’t be represented with 32 bits.
+CBOR handles up to 64-bit positive and negative integers.
+Most Perls nowadays can handle 64-bit integers, but if yours can’t then you’ll get an exception whenever trying to parse an integer that can’t be represented with 32 bits.
 This means: